shaktipriya13/Google-Girl-Hackathon-Ideathon-Round-2025/README.md

 ---

-## License

-This project is licensed under the [MIT License](https://chatgpt.com/c/LICENSE).

----

  This README provides a comprehensive overview of my project, explaining the problem, solution, key features, technologies, deployment roadmap, and future work.